I know many of you are collectors of firearms or just enjoy them enough to stock multiple calibers.

 Now many of you are probably cringing at the thought of having to get rid of a gun, believe me, I was that way and I completely understand.

-There are a few guns I wish I would have never let go, but that is a story for another time.
+There are a few guns I wish I would have never let go of, but that is a story for another time.

 This won’t work for everyone but take it as just an idea if you are looking to streamline your arsenal.
 And of course, if you are stocking for multiple people such as other family members, you are going to have a much larger collection.